Vancouver Medical Assisting Schools

 Medical Assistant Certificate of Proficiency

-Associate in Applied Science in Medical Assistant
+Associate of Applied Technology in Medical Assistant

 Portland Community College